spkenv/spk/docs/ref/indexes.md

-command always has index use disabled because it operates on the indexes themselves. `spk info ...` also disables indexes because displaying complete package information requires reading the package from the repository directly, not from an index.
+command always has index use disabled because it operates on the indexes themselves. `spk info ...` also disables indexes because displaying complete package information requires reading the package from the repository directly, not just the subset of data in an index.

 If index use is enabled in the config file, it can be disabled with the `--index-use disabled` command line option.